zhez6/Final_Project/README.md

 2. self.blood: the actual blood of the main character after choosing the ability

 **Preliminary results:**
-1) Select skill one: increase X% shooting rate, but will reduce the ability to resist damage Y%
+1) Select skill one: increase 10% shooting rate, but will reduce the ability to resist damage 5%
-   Winning rate of Player X: 1.29%
+   Winning rate of Player X: 1.397%
-   Winning rate of other characters: 0.997070707070707%
+   Winning rate of other characters: 0.995989898989899%

-2) Select skill two: increase the capability that resists damage by Y%., but will reduce the shooting hit rate X%
+2) Select skill two: increase the capability that resists damage by 10%., but will reduce the shooting hit rate 5%
-   Winning rate of Player X: 1.0999999999999999%
+   Winning rate of Player X: 0.996%
-   Winning rate of other characters: 0.9989898989898991%
+   Winning rate of other characters: 1.000040404040404%

 3) Use the initial settings
-   Winning rate of Player X: 1.06%
+   Winning rate of Player X: 1.2309999999999999%
-   Winning rate of other characters: 0.9993939393939394%
+   Winning rate of other characters: 0.9976666666666667%

 **References:**